petarbelchev/PersonalFinancer-WebApp/README.md

 ![Appsettings File](./Screenshots/appsettings-file.png)

-When the App is fired up its will seed the database with:
+When the App is fired up, its will seed the database with:
-- Admin - email: "alfa.admin@admin.com", password: "Admin1!"
+- Admin - email: "alfa.admin@admin.com", password: "Admin1!";
-- User with accounts and transactions for easy and fast tests - email: "test.user@mail.com", password: "TestUser1!"
+- User with accounts and transactions for easy and fast tests - email: "test.user@mail.com", password: "TestUser1!";
+- 13 more users without transactions so that admin pages are not empty.

 ## Databases